Difference Between Value Proposition and Mission Statement

 What is Mission Statement?

 A mission statement will be employed by a company to explain, in simple terms, what its purpose or purposes are of being.
-The statement will often be short, such as a single sentence or some short paragraph.
+The statement will be short, such as a single sentence or some short paragraph.

 Mission statements tend to serve some purposes, like motivating employees as well as reassuring investors of a company’s future.